tim-peterson/CADs-pathogens/README.md

 - pathogens_screen_count.R: code to visualize the common gene hits identified in genome-wide screens with the 15 pathogens.

-# Figure 4B
+# Figure 4A

-- RNAseq_CADs_nonCADs.sql: get all genes with greater than 5x fold change with all CADs where dmso control has a counts per million of greater than 1.
+- RNAseq_CADs_nonCADs.sql: get all genes with greater than 3x fold up or downregulation change with all CADs where dmso control has a counts per million of greater than 0.1.

 # Figure 4C